makusan8/kubernetes/README.md

 href="http://10.105.180.2/feed/" />

 ```
+> [!NOTE]

-Since our master node doesn't have any gui installed we can just only view the
+> Since our master node doesn't have any gui installed we can just only view the
-wordpress with curl but not with a browser, how about accessing it from our workstation pc?
+> wordpress with curl but not with a browser, how about accessing it from our workstation pc?
+>

-FYI, my master node does have an IP (eth1) : 192.168.46.213, that's in the same LAN
+> FYI, my master node does have an IP (eth1) : 192.168.46.213, that's in the same LAN
-with my pc and as you can see from the command "kubectl get svc --namespace default -w wordpress" above
+> with my pc and as you can see from the command "kubectl get svc --namespace default -w wordpress" above
-the wordpress also does have an external port to it which is "80:31781/TCP,443:31669/TCP"
+> the wordpress also does have an external port to it which is "80:31781/TCP,443:31669/TCP"

 - With that being said, open your pc's browser and :